ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Today's learning was focused on debugging code and general tip on the tools and features that could help.

+---

+## Higher/Lower Game Project
+### Day 14: June 14th, 2021 - Monday

+**Today's Progress**
+- Today was focused on a higher/lower game.
+Nice and short lessons today, but still fun to do.